slonigiraf/whitepaper/slon/ENG.md

 ## Corporate Education

-In the proposed model, corporate education can be transformed by allowing employees to act as mentors and issue recommendations about their mentees, who would then pay the mentor for teaching and issuing a recommendation.
+In the proposed model, corporate education can be transformed by allowing employees to act as tutors and issue recommendations about their mentees, who would then pay the tutor for teaching and issuing a recommendation.
 This approach could replace traditional training programs and allow employees a more personalized and tailored learning experience.

 The HR manager or company director could buy recommendation letters about mentees in this system.
 It would create a financial incentive for mentees to learn and perform well and a financial incentive for employees to share their knowledge and skills with their colleagues.